ManoBharathi890/Manobharathi/README.md

 ### Hey 👋, I'm MANO BHARATHI !:computer:
 I am Machine learning and Deep learning practitioner and learner.
-Exploring  'QUESTIONS' and  'UNIVERSE' and Explore the 'scattered Data' and 'Identify the pattern' with help Machine Learning Algorthims.
+Exploring  **QUESTIONS** and  **UNIVERSE** and Explore the **scattered Data** and **Identify the pattern** with help Machine Learning Algorthims.
 I am here to solve problems, Learning a lot in this Journey.

 **Updates:**
 - 🌱 I’m currently learning as a **Machine Learning** and **Deep Learning**